el-j/magic-agent-helix/packages/vscode-magic-helix/README.md

 npm run build:cli
 ```

-In production mode, the extension will use `npx magic-agent-helix`.
+In production mode, the extension will use `npx @magic-helix/agent`.

 ### Extension Not Activating